UPDATED BORDER CLOSURES: THE LOW-DOWN

 Other state border restrictions and updates*

-Even with the easing COVID-19 restrictions across the country, border closures and requirements are still in place to help sustain the containment of COVID-19.
+As the COVID-19 situation continues to develop across the country, border closures and requirements are in place and tightened to help sustain the containment of COVID-19.

 For more COVID-19 border updates and information, see the following: